KPobeeNorris/CV/README.md

 **Communication**

 I believe that my most valuable and transferable skill is my ability to communicate with people.
-I have over a decade of experience of working alongside professionals from various organisations, and in a variety of settings.
+I have over a decade's experience of working alongside professionals from various organisations, and in a variety of settings.
 This includes attending multiagency case discussions, giving reports at Child Protection Meetings and attending court hearings to advocate for young people.

 **Working under pressure & being able to prioritise workloads**